pborenstein/pborenstein.com.2019/src/articles/categories.md

 To list
 all of the articles in
 the `Tech` category,
-you would write something like this:
+you could do it this way:

 ```liquid
 {%- raw -%}